Canon EF 28-135 3.5-5.6 IS USM

 Image Stabilization (IS) really sets the performance and use of this lens apart from previous zoom designs.
 Small gyro sensors coupled to a CPU detect the degree and direction of camera shake and counteract this vibration by moving a compensating optical group.
 Subsequently, I almost always get a sharp picture, even two or three stops below my normal hand held shutter speed.

-Nevertheless, this early IS implementation--amazing in 1997--is showing its age over a decade later.
+Nevertheless, this early IS implementation—amazing in 1997—is showing its age two decades hence.
 Newer designs sport panning mode and another stop of effective IS.

 If you can't afford the EF 24-105 4L IS USM, this is the next best thing and a nice lens for film and full-frame DSLRs such as the 6D or 5D MKII.
 It's been sold as a kit lens since the late 1990s and thus supply is abundant, causing used and refurbished samples to sell at bargain prices.